Processing Backlogs and Rate Control¶

 The rate controller runs once a minute, at the same time that queue metrics are emitted.
 The rate is adjusted during the peak traffic to keep the backlog near the target rate, and the backlog is more quickly processed when the peak ends.

 In our simulation, the controller picked a sample rate between 90% and 100% during peak traffic, which was sufficient to keep the queue sizes slightly above the target.
 This means that most observations will be processed, even during busy periods.
-It quickly responded to traffic spikes during peak periods by dropping the sample rate to 60%.
+It quickly responded to traffic spikes during peak periods by dropping the sample rate to 60% or lower.

 The rate controller is a general proportional-integral-derivative controller (PID controller), provided by simple-pid.
 By default, only the proportional gain Kp is enabled, making it a P controller.
 The input is the queue size in observations, and the output is divided by the target, so the output is between 0.0 and 1.0 when the data queues exceed the target, and greater than 1.0 when below the target.
 This is limited to imited to the range 0.0 to 1.0, and then multiplied by 100 to derive the new sample rate.